 The exterior painted body shell of your motorhome, usually the side walls, is acrylic finished aluminium, which is extremely durable and easy to clean.
-It is recommended you first wash off any caked dirt and mud with cold water then use a proprietary brand wash and wax shampoo and rinse with plenty of cold water.
+It is recommended you first wash off any caked dirt and mud with cold water then use Autoglym products.